TOP

 Commentary

-For the quarter ending 30 September 2023, the Matthews Asia Small Companies Fund returned 0.75%, while its benchmark, the MSCI All Country Asia ex Japan Small Cap Index, returned 2.89%.
+For the year ending 31 December 2023, the Matthews Asia Small Companies Fund returned 11.27%, while its benchmark, the MSCI All Country Asia ex Japan Small Cap Index returned 22.09%.
+For the fourth quarter of the year, the Fund returned 3.53% versus 8.73% for the benchmark.

 We believe small companies in Asia offer long-term growth opportunities given their innovation and domestic consumption orientation while also being less exposed to regulatory and geo-political risks.
 We continue to find quality businesses at attractive valuations in this asset class.